okmatija/Puck/PLAN.md

 [ ] Add serving the ball?
 [ ] Add tilt/rotate button

+# Physics

+iforce2d tutorials suggest I should collect all begin contact events and issue sounds afterwards:

+"Collisions between entities in the world will be detected during the b2World::Step() function that we call every time step.
+As we saw in the topic on worlds, the b2World::Step function advances the simulation, moving all the bodies around and so on.
+As soon as a collision is detected, the program flow will be given to your callback function to do something, and then goes back to b2World::Step to continue with more processing.
+It's important to note that since your callback is being called right in the middle of the stepping process, you shouldn't do anything to change the scene right away - there may be more collisions occuring in the same time step." -- https://www.iforce2d.net/b2dtut/collision-callbacks

+Use the userdata pointer on the body to point to the game entity so that you can access it in the collision callbacks.
+Use an enum in a base class to implement figuring out which entity to cast to

+Implement an exploding ball using ray casting in a circle to apply forces to nearby fixtures

+Use sensors

 # Gameplay

 [x] Kinematic obstructions in the play area
+[x] Add dome paddle shape
 [ ] Portals?
 [ ] Ball can have gravitational attraction to the powerups?
 And the powerups only attach to that specific ball?
 [ ] Get 3 boosts which gradually replenish, its useful to reach for ball when its going really fast